Skip to content Skip to footer

 If any responses are deemed unsatisfactory, our continued relationship with them will be determined by our Audit and Risk Committee.
 Similar assessments are carried out when considering the slavery and human trafficking risks of each new service supplier.

 It is possible that allegations of human trafficking and slavery may be made, most likely, by whistle-blowers.
-If allegations do emerge, Clarke Willmott will comprehensively investigate any allegations that an outsourced service supplier is partaking in slavery or human trafficking.
+If allegations do emerge, we will comprehensively investigate any allegations that an outsourced service supplier is partaking in slavery or human trafficking.
 This investigation would be supervised by our Audit and Risk Committee.

 Training

-We continue to circulate, annually, a copy of this Statement to all employees.
+We continue to circulate, annually, a copy of this statement to all employees.

 Clarke Willmott’s Wider Commitment to Preventing Modern Slavery